Cwmtwrch: Sport

-Cwmtwrch is home to the rugby union team Cwmtwrch RFC a Welsh Rugby Union affiliated club with over a hundred years of history.
-A resident is Clive Rowlands, former Wales national rugby union team captain, who also managed both the national team and the British Lions.
+Cwmtwrch is home to the rugby union team Cwmtwrch RFC, a Welsh Rugby Union affiliated club with over a hundred years of history.
+A resident was Clive Rowlands, former Wales national rugby union team captain, who also managed both the national team and the British Lions.

-The village football team, Cwmtwrch Wanderers AFC, is long established and successful having won the Neath Premier division on 16 occasions.
-They have also won 15 cups to make them the most successful team in the league's history.
+The village football team, Cwm Wanderers A.F.C., is long established and successful, having won the Neath Premier Division on 16 occasions.
+They have also won 15 cups, making them the most successful team in the league's history.

 Golf is played at Palleg Golf Club which is located in Lower Cwmtwrch.
 A mountain course, it was extended to eighteen holes through lottery funding.